Dave Hazard: Working

 Hazard left school aged sixteen and became an apprentice hairdresser in an old fashioned barbers shop where he became skilled at cutting hair.
 While working in another barbers shop a customer told him about Blackfriars karate club where there were Japanese instructors.
 In August 1969 he went to watch his first session, with Keinosuke Enoeda teaching assisted by Kato, and decided he wanted to become as good as a yellow belt he watched there.
 In 1972 Dave passed his first Dan grading.
 At the following training session he was still wearing a brown belt and Enoeda swapped belts with him, telling him to keep the black belt with Enoeda's name embroidered on it.
-Not long afterwards he was selected for the English national team.
+Not long afterwards he was called up to the England national team.
 By the time Blackfriars dojo closed, the building being needed for a different use, Hazard had risen from beginner to run the club.
 As a professional instructor Hazard taught a girl called Katy at Goldsmiths College karate club who was known as "Ee-ee" because of her squeaky kiai.
 Kate Bush was later seen on television singing her high pitched hit song "Wuthering Heights" with dance moves that Hazard said appeared to come from karate.
 As well as also working as a doorman Hazard worked in a number of jobs including auto-electrics with his uncle and steel fixing, putting concrete reinforcing bars in place.